 I really didn’t want to have to tell you to pull out the cheesecloth and strainer, but I think you *may* have to.
 Depending on the brand of canned pumpkin or the type of pumpkin or squash you baked to make your purée, the pumpkin purée you have *may* be watery, so strain it through a cheesecloth to remove as much water as possible.
 Do this for at least 30 minutes, and give it the occasional squeeze, stir, press to make sure you are evenly removing water from all the purée and just not a part.
-Now, it’s true, that most canned pumpkin is dry enough, but then this week, I bought a different brand and I realized what I had was thin almost like apple sauce and that if I strained it, I found that over a third of the volume was water.
-Strain your pumpkin.
-If no water comes out, great!
-If tons of water comes out, then this wasn’t a total waste of your time.
+This is especially important if you are baking with homemade pumpkin purée.

 Buttermilk makes for a tender pumpkin cake but…

 The resulting loaf cake will be a little softer if you add in an acidic ingredient like buttermilk.
 If you do this, your cake may take more than 1 hour 15 minutes to bake.
 Be patient: more liquid means more time to evaporate/dry the crumb of the cake.
 I don’t recommend adding more than 1/4 cup of liquid to this recipe.
 If you do, you may end up with a gummy unbaked layer at the bottom of the loaf.
 Some people are okay with that, but to me, that is unacceptable.
 I’d rather compromise a little on tenderness than have an underbaked/collapsed gummy layer on the bottom of my cakes.
 Also, if you are planning on adding frozen cranberries, I don’t think you should add buttermilk because the cranberries will contribute some extra moisture to the cake as it bakes.

-Mixing cake batter: creaming method vs muffin method:
+Mixing cake batter: creaming method vs muffin method